Skip to main content

 About Kube-state-metrics

-In newer versions of the operator, most commonly modified settings can be configured in the AgentConfiguration custom resource.
+Most commonly modified settings can be configured in the AgentConfiguration custom resource.
 You can edit this resource before deploying the operator by editing the operator-config.yaml file.
-This file includes commented out examples of some settings.
+This file includes commented-out examples of settings.
 See the list of available settings for the most recent version of the operator.

-You can also edit this resource after the operator has been deployed using the following command:
+You can also edit this resource after the operator has been deployed by using the following command:

 kubectl -n netapp-monitoring edit AgentConfiguration